Belonocnema fossoria: Taxonomy and phylogenetics

 Belonocnema fossoria was first named in 1921 by Lewis Hart Weld based on individuals reared from asexual leaf galls collected on Quercus geminata from Clearwater, Florida.
 In the same work, Weld synonymized Carl Robert Osten-Sacken's 1861 Cynips quercusvirens under B. fossoria.
 This synonymy was reversed in 1979 by Barnard Burks in his work the Catalog of Hymenoptera in America north of Mexico.
 B. fossoria was later resurrected as the correct name of the species in 2021.

 Genetic data places B. fossoria as a sister species to Belonocnema treatae.

 Description

 The asexual generation galls are smooth, unilocular balls that appear on the ventral side of leaves.
 Young galls are orange or light brown and darken as they age.
-The sexual generation galls are irregular shaped, multilocular clusters of galls appearing on small rootlets.
+The sexual generation galls are irregularly shaped, multilocular clusters of galls appearing on small rootlets.

 Belonocnema fossoria can be distinguished from other members of Belonocnema by a spur on the anterior side of the fore tibia longer than the basitarsus and tibial spurs.
 The asexual generation has small, non-functional wings, no areolet in the front wing, and the middle tibia has an additional spur.